Part of Carter Mario Injury Lawyers’ co-promotional history with the West Haven Animal Shelter

 A Carter Mario Injury Lawyers page dated February 28, 2013, headlined “Connecticut Lawmakers Ban Breed Specific Legislation,” offered that “it is important to ensure there is legislation to hold owners responsible for the actions of their animals.”

-But the Carter Mario Injury Lawyers page said nothing about the importance of preventing fatal and disfiguring dog attacks from occurring in the first place.
+But that Carter Mario Injury Lawyers page said nothing about the importance of ensuring that there is legislation to prevent fatal and disfiguring dog attacks from occurring in the first place.